 All the staff seemed very knowledgeable about the vegan options, which was reassuring and welcoming.
 Even the lovely staff member in charge of breakfast in the morning immediately welcomed us and asked if we were vegan before showing me around everything.
 Much appreciated.

 Breakfast was a selection of tasty healthy options.
-There was everything from cereals, toast, fruit, yoghurts (even vegan yoghurt), muffins, croissants including vegan blueberry croissants (which was AMAZING).
+There was everything from cereals, toast, fruit, yoghurts (even vegan yoghurt), muffins, and croissants including vegan blueberry croissants (which were AMAZING).
 There were no hot foods but that didn’t bother us.
 We were more than happy with the options available.

 Thank you to Aloft Aberdeen TECA for hosting our stay.